Odisha train crash: Prelim report states 'signal was given and taken off'; PM promises stringent action against guilty; Death toll mounts to 288 | Business

 Army columns, including engineering and medical personnel, were rushed from Barrackpore and Panagarh in West Bengal.
 Two Mi-17 helicopters were deployed to evacuate the injured passengers, a defence official said on Saturday.

-Many of bodies at the morque were yet to be identified as relatives are yet to make their way to the town with many train services cancelled or delayed due to the accident on a major railway trunk route.
+Many bodies at the morgue were yet to be identified as relatives are yet to make their way to the town with many train services cancelled or delayed due to the accident on a major railway trunk route.

 The injured have been rushed to Balasore, Soro, Bhadrak, Jajpur Hospital and SCB Medical College in Cuttack.